11.1. Local taxation – introduction

 This contribution is due over the import and sale of certain types of combustion fuels (petrol, diesel oil, aircraft kerosene and other types of kerosene, gasoline, liquefied petrol gas, including the by-products of natural gas, methanol and naphtha) in a fixed amount in Reais [Brazilian currency] pursuant to the measure unit adopted for each of the products susceptible to contribution.

 The CIDE contribution is payable by the producer, mixer or importer of combustion fuels.
-In the domestic market, the taxpayer may deduct the amount of CIDE, paid in the export or commercialization, from the amounts of contribution for PIS/COFINS due in the commercialization, in the domestic market.
+In the domestic market, the taxpayer may deduct the amount of CIDE, paid in the export or commercialization, from the amounts of contribution for PIS/COFINS due in the commercialization, in the domestic market, while both contributions are charged.
 The CIDE contribution is not due over the revenue that results from the exports of the aforesaid products.

 This contribution is due over the exhibition, production, licensing and distribution of movies and photography work in video with profit purposes, per market segment, and it is calculated based on the period of work on predetermined basis.